TeamDoodz/UKMF/README.md

 * API for defining custom arm variations
 * Easy methods for mods to store their own custom save data
 * A simple interface for mods to read static files on disk
+* Interface for adding custom content to the spawn menu
 * Helper classes for handling save data and weapon configuration

 ## Difference from ULTRAKIT